zuje123/sgl-kernel-npu_fork/csrc/helloworld/README.md

 Device part code:
 ```
 /*
  * The following code runs on AICore and nothing to do with Torch:
- * a typical kernal major wrapped by a class and which have two major functions:
+ * a typical kernel major wrapped by a class and which have two major functions:
  * - Init(xxx), init everything first
  * - Process(), op logic
  *